Peripheral Neuropathies

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In this article, the author reviews the clinical manifestations, diagnostic tests, and management of patients who present with botulism: foodborne, wound, adult intestinal toxemia, iatrogenic (following medical or cosmetic administration), and inhalational botulism.
+In this article, the author reviews the clinical manifestations, diagnostic tests, and management of patients with botulism: foodborne, wound, adult intestinal toxemia, iatrogenic, and inhalational botulism.
 Recent information on wound and foodborne botulism is presented, along with diagnostic evaluations and treatments.
-New antitoxin treatment recommendations are included.
+Antitoxin treatment recommendations are included.
+An increasing number of iatrogenic cases are reported.

 • Most cases of foodborne botulism come from improperly home-canned foods whose preparation does not destroy C botulinum spores. | |